Resilience Microloan Fund

-The Michigan Entrepreneur Resilience Fund will provide two primary avenues of funding:
+The Michigan Entrepreneur Resilience Fund is currently providing:

 - Microloans: $5,000 – $10,000 loans with a 1-3 year repayment period.
 Loans are fixed rate (8%), fully amortizing, term loans.